 The Swiss government does not offer scholarships to students who are from the UK.

 If you are from another country, then you may be eligible for a government scholarship.
-Check to see if your country of origin is eligible by visiting State Secretariat for Education and Research (SER) - Swiss Government Excellence Scholarships .
+Check to see if your country of origin is eligible by visiting Swiss government excellence scholarships for foreign scholars and artists.

 To find out if particular universities offer scholarships to international students check individual institutions website.

 Students attending UK universities can take part in the EU's education, training and youth support programme Erasmus+.
 The scheme replaces its predecessor 'Erasmus' and offers study, training, work experience and voluntary placements to millions of young people, students and adults.